ahmedhanyh/note-taking-app/README.md

 const switchThemeBtn = document.querySelector(".switch-theme-btn");
 switchThemeBtn.addEventListener("click", switchTheme);
 ```
-all it does is change the "currentTheme" property's value to either "light" or "dark" depending on its current value.
+all it does is change the "currentTheme" property's value to either "light" or "dark" depending on its current value, then reloads the page.

-Finally, we check which theme the user has chosen and display the page accordingly
+Finally, after selecting the DOM elements we'll need to update, we check which theme the user has chosen and apply the styles to these elements accordingly
 ```javascript
 if (localStorage.getItem("currentTheme") === "dark") {
 .